martinthomson/wpack-content/draft-thomson-wpack-content.md

 A user agent SHOULD enact a policy of only attributing a content-based origin to content that is unambiguously interpreted in a single form.
-If it were possible for content to be interpreted as valid in two different forms that are attributed to a content-based origin, that might be exploited by an attacker.
-For instance, user agents might only allow web bundles and HTML files to be assigned a content-based origin and ensure that the content of each cannot be mistaken for the other.
+If it were possible for content to be interpreted as valid for multiple content types and those could be attributed to the same content-based origin, that might be exploited by an attacker.
+A sample policy might only allow web bundles and HTML files to be assigned a content-based origin; as the first bytes of these formats are unambiguously different, this ensures that the same content to be interpreted as valid for both content types.

 ## Hash Agility